MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 warning systems, improve flood forecasting, and optimize emergency response efforts.
-Accordingly, this project seeks to investigate how data-driven approaches could help reduce displacement, save lives, and protect livelihoods in vulnerable regions of South Sudan, as well as other countries
+Accordingly, this project seeks to investigate how data-driven approaches could help reduce displacement, save lives, and protect livelihoods in vulnerable regions of South Sudan, as well as other countries.

 ### 🔬 Actionable Research Questions